 If we believe in the visuals of VOY: "Prophecy" and ENT: "Unexpected", we would have to ignore that TOS/TOS-R and DS9: "Trials and Tribble-ations" showed us a reasonably different ship type, which may have been a predecessor of the K't'inga.
 If one ship class in service for 225 years is already implausible enough, why should a second ship, very similar to the other one, exist either in parallel for at least 100 years (if the D7 was already in the time of TOS) or only for a short period (which would imply that the D7 was a complete failure and that the fairly new ships were scrapped in favor of a design that was already 120 years old)?
 Even if we seek the explanation in different ship yards or different Klingon houses building similar yet distinct ships, we would still have trouble with the fact that there were either only D7s or only K't'ingas in what we have seen of the Klingon fleet.
 Like with the Klingon forehead problem too, this would ultimately require that we ignore the visual evidence in the least "relevant" era (which would once again have to be TOS, as sad as it is).

-It is still possible that the Klingons were building the same basic ship hull with only minor modifications through the centuries.
+It is still possible that the Klingons have been building the same basic ship hull with only minor modifications through the centuries.
 Maybe the Klingons, who were never fond of scientists, generally gained access to new technologies by conquest, and with this strategy they may have hit the wall some time in the 22nd century.
 Maybe it is a traditional hull shape and there was no need to alter it even as the technology became more advanced.
 On the other hand, in chronological order we have first seen the K't'inga on Enterprise, then the D7 in TOS and then the K't'inga again, and I wouldn't like to pretend that either the K't'inga predated the D7 or that they are all the same anyway.
 Maintaining the idea that the battlecruiser is a traditional basic design that didn't change too much in 225 years, it will be best for technical plausibility to respect the difference between D7 (23rd century) and K't'inga (23rd/24th century), and have one design that predates both of them.

 In the case of the Klingon battlecruiser I am glad that the people in charge care so much about their job and also about technical continuity.
 Mike Sussman tells us that the ship we were intended to see in "Prophecy" was the D7.
-Moreover, the article in Star Trek: The Magazine clearly recommends to ignore the visual evidence from "Unexpected".
+Moreover, the article in Star Trek: The Magazine clearly recommends to ignore the exact look of the battlecruiser in "Unexpected".
 The ship we were supposed to see is a yet unseen older design.
-In this light and with the above findings in mind, I think there is no point in making up incredibly complicated explanations why a ship from the 22nd century should look exactly like one from the 24th century, whilst there are variants of the class that exist for only a small fraction of the over 200 years.
-Enterprise made up for the error by using only fitting ships like the D5 as a genuine 22nd century battlecruiser.
+In this light and with the above findings in mind, I think there is no point in making up convoluted explanations why a ship from the 22nd century should look exactly like one from the 24th century, whereas there are variants of the class that exist for only a small fraction of the more than 200 years.
+Enterprise made up for the error by introducing fitting ships, such as the D5 as a genuine 22nd century battlecruiser.
 But the ship in "Unexpected" looks so much like the K't'inga and so little like the D5 that it still needs to be explained.

-Firstly, we may postulate that Tom was wrong in "Prophecy" and that what he called "D7" was actually an (early) K't'inga, of which many are obviously still in service towards the end of the Dominion War.
+- Firstly, we may posit that Tom was wrong in "Prophecy" and that what he called "D7" was actually an (early) K't'inga, of which many are obviously still in service towards the end of the Dominion War.
 Maybe an old power or weapons signature (as we would expect these systems to be upgraded while the hull may remain unchanged) led him to the wrong conclusion.
 There are variants of the K't'inga, but the nacelle color isn't necessarily a sign of their age, as we have seen dim nacelles, cyan nacelles and green nacelles over the decades at random.
 If Tom was simply mistaken here, we wouldn't have to ignore the appearance of a K't'inga even twice.
 On the other hand, it wouldn't complicate the issue if we simply followed Mike Sussman's intention and imagined to see a D7.

 - Secondly, and this is the more important postulate, I think that we ought to ignore the appearance of the battlecruiser in ENT: "Unexpected".
 Since this is the very same model with even the very same nacelle color as ships that still take part in battles 225 years later, it must have been a much older, yet similar class, not a K't'inga.
 Although it would alleviate the issue of life spans a bit and would fit with the supposedly old ship in "Prophecy", it should not be a D7 either, as it would cause even more problems to reconcile this with the visual evidence from TOS and DS9: "Trials and Tribble-ations" that clearly shows a different ship.
 The "Unexpected" ship would much better be still another and much older class, such as the battlecruiser designed by John Eaves and built by Rob Bonchune.

 These two suggestions allow us to maintain the D7 as an older variant or rather a predecessor of the K't'inga.
-It would also provide us with a reasonable design lineage of Klingon ships from what I call the "battlecruiser type" (the design of Eaves' and Bonchune's D4 but perhaps named D6), over the D7 to the K't'inga.
+It would also provide us with a reasonable design lineage of Klingon ships from what I call the "battlecruiser type" (the design of Eaves's and Bonchune's D4 but perhaps named D6), over the D7 to the K't'inga.
 The D5 from ENT: "Judgment" may be a different type of battlecruiser of roughly the same age as the unclassified ship.
 The presumable design lineage is summarized in the following table.